piotr-galas/Angular/README.md

 ===========
 * Download PigaAngularBundle using composer
 * Enable the Bundle and RelatedBundle
-* Add import angular routing
+* Import angular routing
-* Add nessesary configuration
+* Run initialize command

 ###step one